octoblu/meshblu-splunk-forwarder/README.md

 ## Usage
 Now that we've installed packages and set-up devices, let's use 'em.

-Open up a terminal, navigate to your meshblu director to run meshblu with the following command:
+Open up a terminal, navigate to your meshblu directory to run meshblu with the following command:

 `FORWARD_EVENT_DEVICES={ENTER-SPLUNK-FORWARDER-UUID} nodemon server.js --http`